Laupheim: Planetarium and Public Observatory

 The planetarium and public astronomical observatory of Laupheim (Volkssternwarte Laupheim) counts about 40000 visitors each year.
 It is run on a mostly voluntary basis by the club Volkssternwarte Laupheim e.V. (founded 1975), providing high quality astronomical education.
 The work of the club has been recognized by astronomer Carolyn Shoemaker, who named the asteroid 7167 Laupheim in honour of the institution.

 The Laupheimer Kinder- und Heimatfest

 The annual historical festival, the Kinder- und Heimatfest, takes place during the last weekend of June.
-It consists of processions and parades, performed by various groups, incorporating performances in historical costumes, concert bands and floats, referring to contemporary and historical events.
+It consists of processions and parades, performed by various groups, incorporating performances in historical costumes, marching bands and floats, referring to contemporary and historical events.
 There is also a funfair, accompanied by several pole marquees, as well as much revelling in the bars, cafes and pubs of the city.

 Brunnenfest

 On the last Sunday of the summer holidays, the traditional Brunnenfest (fountain party) takes place in the city centre.
 A street party, it is concentrated on the Upper and Lower Market Square.
 The name of the event derives from the Neptune-fountain, situated in the Upper Market Square.
 A great number of stalls serves Swabian and international cuisine as well as a large variety of beverages.
 The stalls are organised and staffed by local clubs.
 Concert bands, Jazz bands and Volksmusik bands entertain visitors.
 On a stage dance and sport performances are shown.
 Additionally, a flea market is held at the same time.